nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `find dog` followed by `stats current`
-  * calculates statistics of current fosterers, based on fosterers who are either currently fostering a dog,  or are able to foster a dog.
+  * calculates statistics of current fosterers, only taking into account fosterers who are either currently fostering a dog,  or are able to foster a dog.

 <br>